KristianLyng/varnishfoo/chapter-1.rst

 one day, this will be good enough that it will be worth printing as more than just a leaflet.

-I am writing this in my spare time, and as such, I retain full ownership of the material.
+I am writing this in my spare time, I retain full ownership of the material.
 For now, the material is available under a Creative Commons "CC-BY-SA-NC" license.
 The NC-clause will likely be temporary, and I want to clarify that it is NOT meant to indicate that you can't read this book at work.